Your marketing mix is a blend of actions you take—both online and offline—to promote your art.

 By example, I saw great benefit in doing my weekly podcast for 2.5 years, but I didn’t enjoy it.
 I didn’t like reading the same text I had written for my newsletter.
 There were other ways I wanted to spend my marketing time and additional ways I wanted to add audio to my offerings.

-I discontinued the original Art Biz Coach podcast in 2011 and revived it in an updated format (that's more fun for me) in 2016.
+I discontinued my original podcast in 2011 and revived it in an updated format (that's more fun for me) in 2016.

 There are plenty of things you could be doing to promote your art, so why waste your time on something you despise?